Fire-and-Dryland-Ecosystems-Lab/SheFireModel/README.md

 # SheFireModel
 Soil Heating in Fire (SheFire) Model:  Additional detailed files and an R package to build and use a SheFire model for how different soil depths heat and cool during fires

-The model was developed by Mary K Brady in collaboration with Matthew Dickinson, Jessica Miesel, and Erin J Hanan
+The model was developed by Mary K Brady in collaboration with Matthew B Dickinson, Jessica Miesel, and Erin J Hanan

 The SheFire folder contains an R package that can be installed directly from github (if you have devtools installed) using the code: devtools::install_github("Fire-and-Dryland-Ecosystems-Lab/SheFireModel/SheFire")